sgxiang/YTKKeyValueStore_Swift/README.md

 - Click on the + button at the top left of the panel and select "New Copy Files Phase".
 Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add YTKKeyValueStore.framework.

+### Source File

+Copy source file into your project

 ## Communication